-Cornwall: South West Coast Path: Hayle to St. Ives and Back - 10 miles - O/S Explorer 102
+2. Cornwall: South West Coast Path: Hayle to St. Ives return - 10 miles - OS Explorer 102

 Easy going with plenty of places for an ale, tea, pasty, scone, fudge and fish and chips.

 This walk actually starts at Lelant, just outside Hayle, because otherwise you have a mile or so of busy and boring road to trek along.
-But do stop at Hayle's South Quay first to explore Carnsew Pool and nature reserve first.
+But do stop at Hayle's South Quay first to explore Carnsew Pool and nature reserve.

 Philps, a bakery and, according to a taxi driver I spoke to on my last walk, the best pasty makers in Cornwall. is just across the road from the quay.
 I stopped to buy but, being early, the trad ones weren’t ready.
 They offered their ‘breakfast’ pasty instead.
 A combination of sausage, bacon, eggs and beans in pastry didn’t appeal but, in the interests of research, I bought one.
 I’m embarrassed to say it was disgustingly delicious (and when on another day I tried their traditional one, that was too, although I reserve the 'best' title for a little hut outlet on St.Mawes quay).